ju2pom/ju2pom.github.io/_posts/2017-2-15-WPF-journey-part2.md

 ```

 # Styles

-In the context of a business/public application you cannot go without styles !
-I think I can compare WPF styles to css in HTML.
+In the context of a business/public application you cannot go without styles!
+Style is to WPF what css is to HTML.
 That's the best way to define your application's look'n feel.
-Basically a style is a set of visual properties that can be shared with multiple elements.
+Basically a style is a set of visual properties relative to a control type that can be reused as many times as you want.
 Let's watch a sample:

 ```xml